-- Unexpected Credit Loss as a result of Intermediary failures: the provision of up-front commission as standard to intermediaries on an indemnity basis where the commission will be clawed back if the policy lapses within the first 2 or 4 years (known as the 'earning period').
-This is a specific feature of the way the UK protection market developed and all providers offer this facility. - Reinsurance arrangements: AIG Life makes significant use of reinsurance contracts.
+• Unexpected Credit Loss as a result of Intermediary failures: the provision of up-front commission as standard to intermediaries on an indemnity basis where the commission will be clawed back if the policy lapses within the first 2 or 4 years (known as the 'earning period').
+This is a specific feature of the way the UK protection market developed and all providers offer this facility.

+- Reinsurance arrangements: AIG Life makes significant use of reinsurance contracts.
 The credit risk relates to the risk of failure of the reinsurance companies and hence the inability to recover claims and associated expenses.
 AIG Life limits the levels of exposure to any one individual reinsurer in line with both AIG Group limits and local AIG Life limits as stated in the AIG Life Counterparty Default Risk Policy. - Suppliers: where payment is made in advance of the receipt of the goods or services in the normal course of running the business.
-AIG Life usually pays suppliers after goods and services have been received and the risk of material default due to supplier failure is deemed very low. - Policyholder debtors: all policyholders are individual consumers and pay monthly premiums by direct debit; the risk of material default is therefore very low.
+AIG Life usually pays suppliers after goods and services have been received and the risk of material default due to supplier failure is deemed very low. - Policyholder debtors: Policyholder debtors: all policyholders are individual consumers and pay monthly premiums by direct debit; the risk of material default is therefore very low.

-These risks are managed by two sub-committees within AIG Life.
+These risks are managed by three sub-committees within AIG Life.
 Reinsurer default falls within the remit of the Risk and Capital Committee (RCC) chaired by the CRO.
-Credit risk related to intermediaries is monitored and managed by the Distribution Risk Review Forum (DRRF) and is chaired by the CFO.
+Credit risk related to intermediaries is monitored and managed by the Individual Distribution Quality Committee (IDQC) and is chaired by the Head of Distribution Quality Management.
+Group Business Debt Recovery is monitored by the Group Credit Control Committee (GCCC) chaired by the Head of Finance.